MichaelJMerritt/Portfolio/README.md

 Once the data is in a useable form and well understood it can be used to find indicators that are shown to signal changes.
 This can be accomplished with simple algorithms for data that is well understood or with machine learning techniques if there are many seemingly unrelated features that affect the decision.

 In this case the indicator we want is a simple but effective indicator called on-balance volume that is a function of the stock's price and its trade volume.
 It is calculated first instantaneously and then as a one week moving average and a two week moving average.
-A crossing of the two averages is flagged as an important event, and we'll capture the volume data as an indicator of signal strength.
+A crossing of the two averages is flagged as an important event, and we'll capture the volume data as an indicator of relative signal strength.

 ![Image of DataFrame](https://michaeljmerritt.github.io/Portfolio/Images/tempdfb.jpg)